LostImbecile/dbl-bot/README.md

 The bot comes with a GUI, you can run it as CMD only if you change it in settings and restart, the main class is "Run.java".

 Compiled with java 17 but can be very easily made to run with java 11.
-Any older is not recommended as the API is switching to java 11 soon.
+Any older is not recommended as javacord is switching to java 11 soon.

 Also works on Linux (tested), but resource locations behave differently, isn't a problem however.